 I must admit that we in the church often get this backwards.
 And a great deal of damage has been done to people by insisting that they act according to a certain behavior pattern without giving them any understanding of the power by which to do so.
-There are times when, in all sincerity and because the Scriptures are not understood very well, people are taught that they must live up to a certain standard before God will accept them; that they must produce, come through, or God won't love them.
+There are times when, in all sincerity, and because we don't understand the Scriptures very well, we actually teach people that they must live up to a certain standard before God will accept them, that they must produce, come through, or God won't love them.
 That is totally wrong!
-That is the lie of Satan That is deadly legalism -- yet we have all had our part in it.
+That is the lie of Satan!
+That is deadly legalism - yet we all have all had our part in it.